millerk22/emc2-labs/EMC2-Labs-Fall/labpandas.rst

      75%    87.000000   94.000000   94.000000
      max    89.000000   98.000000   97.000000

-Other basic statistical functions are also include:
+Other basic statistical functions also include:

 .. code-block::python